Skip to content

 Attendance

-According to the official Northeastern University Attendance Requirements, students have the right to a limited number of excused absences for conditions, including absences due to specific university-sponsored activities, religious holidays, military deployment, and jury duty.
+According to the official Northeastern University Attendance Requirements, students have the right to a limited number of excused absences, including absences due to specific university-sponsored activities, religious holidays, military deployment, and jury duty.

 Writing classes require regular engagement with the class materials and the instructor.
 In all courses, “attendance” refers to regular, ongoing participation in discussions, weekly posted work, and other assignments.
-Students must also maintain regular communication with the course instructor.
-We understand that occasionally access may be limited, but you should stay in contact with your instructor to let them know about any accessibility issues.
+Students should also maintain regular communication with the course instructor.

 Late Submissions of Written Work

-Unless you have an accommodation provided by the Disability Resource Center that allows you extra time to complete an assignment or have discussed an extension with your instructor, you are expected to submit all materials by the assigned due date.
+Unless you have an accommodation provided by Disability Access Services that allows you extra time to complete an assignment or have discussed an extension with your instructor, you are expected to submit all materials by the assigned due date.

 Academic Integrity

-The Office of Student Conduct and Conflict Resolution (OSSCR) website (http://www.northeastern.edu/osccr/) provides extensive information on student conduct, the disciplinary process, and the range of available sanctions.
+The Office of Student Conduct and Conflict Resolution (OSCCR) website (https://osccr.sites.northeastern.edu/) provides extensive information on student conduct, the disciplinary process, and the range of available sanctions.
 All members of the Northeastern community are expected to maintain complete honesty in all academic work, presenting only that which is their own work in tests and assignments.
 In writing program classes, this definition of plagiarism applies not only to borrowing whole documents, but also to borrowing parts of another’s work without proper acknowledgment and proper paraphrasing or quotation.
+The OSCCR website also offers a useful Citations and Integrity Policy, and the Writing Center offers Resources for Research and Citation.
 We will discuss effective and responsible use of sources throughout the semester.

 Respecting Diversity

 Writing program instructors seek to foster inclusive learning environments and cherish our students’ multilingual funds of knowledge.
-That means, we respect differences in learning as well as cultural differences that arise during classroom interactions.
-We expect students in writing program classes to respect diverse perspectives.
+That means we respect differences in learning as well as cultural differences that arise during classroom interactions.
+We also value each student’s right to their own languages and dialects, and we expect students in writing program classes to respect these diverse perspectives.

-We respect any privacy concerns students may have, regarding joining classes remotely from overseas, country/region-specific accessibility issues, English language difficulties, and culturally informed genre styles.
-If you are a multilingual student and have specific concerns and questions, contact Professor Qianqian Zhang-Wu, Director of Multilingual Writing, at q.zhang-wu@northeastern.edu
+We also respect any privacy concerns students may have, regarding joining classes remotely from overseas, country/region-specific accessibility issues, English language difficulties, and culturally informed genre styles.
+If you are a multilingual student and have specific concerns and questions, contact Professor Qianqian Zhang-Wu at qzhangwu@northeastern.edu

 Collection of Student Work for Program Assessment